Jim Dwyer , President and Chief Executive Officer

 Chief Human Resources Officer

-Susan Webber joined DD/WDS in 2011 as vice president of human resources.
-She’s responsible for building and developing a fully-engaged employee team aligned with DD/WDS’s mission and values.
+Susan Webber joined Delta Dental of Washington in 2011 as vice president of human resources.
+She’s responsible for building and developing a fully-engaged employee team aligned with Delta Dental’s mission and values.

 Susan has her Senior Professional Human Resources Certificate, her Certified Compensation Professional Certificate, and her Certificate in Coaching from the International Coaching Federation.
 She formerly served on the board of directors at Friends of Youth.